Priority: - Prevent

 Identification and Reproduction

-- Wand loosestrife was a cultivated to be sterile but recent studies have shown that this may not be the case as it has begun to hybridize and cross pollinate with purple loosestrife to produce viable seeds.
+- Wand loosestrife was a cultivated to be sterile but recent studies have shown that this is not the case as it has begun to hybridize and cross pollinate with purple loosestrife to produce viable seeds.

 - This perenial wetland plant grows up to 1.2 m tall.